California Underinsured and Uninsured Motorist Accident Lawyers

 If your claim exceeds the limits of your UM/UIM coverage, we will look to your policy’s personal injury protection (PIP).
 This coverage typically pays for medical expenses, loss of work income, and accidental death and funeral expenses no matter who was at fault in the accident.

 For most people insurance policies are difficult to read and nearly impossible to understand.
-Our personal injury attorneys can translate the policy into clear English (or Spanish) and explain exactly what is covered and what is not.
+Our personal injury attorney can translate the policy into clear English (or Spanish) and explain exactly what is covered and what is not.
 Most importantly, we will advocate on your behalf to ensure that you receive the full amount of coverage you deserve.